 These are I/O optimized instances.

-Supported disk types: elastic ephemeral disk, enterprise SSD, ESSD AutoPL disk, and regional Enterprise SSD (ESSD).
-For more information, see Elastic Block Storage Overview.
+Supported Cloud Disk types: ESSDs, ESSD AutoPL disks, and Regional ESSDs.
+For more information, see Block Storage Overview.

 Network:

-Introduction: g9i instances are built on the new Cloud Infrastructure Processing Unit (CIPU) architecture.
-They are equipped with Intel® Xeon® 6 processors that feature P-cores (performance cores).
+Overview: The g8i instance family is built on the new Alibaba Cloud Infrastructure Processing Unit (CIPU) architecture.
 These instances provide stable computing power, a powerful I/O engine, and chip-level security hardening.

-Scenarios: High packet forwarding rate scenarios, game servers, small and medium-sized database systems, caches, search clusters, search and promotion applications, web and application servers, data analytics and computing, and trusted and secure computing scenarios.
+Use cases: Ideal for scenarios that require high packet forwarding rates, game servers, small to medium-sized database systems, caches, search clusters, search and promotion applications, web and application servers, data analytics and computing, and Trusted Computing.

 Compute: